-As a service electrician, Donnie was wiring a large, semi-trailer mounted generator to an electrical system.
-He had the wiring in place and terminated.
-It was at this point, Donnie said, where he should have reached into his fully stocked PPE bag.
+Once the wiring was in place and terminated, it was at this point, Donnie said, where he should have reached for his PPE.
 Instead, he thought, “What could possibly happen as long as I am careful?” and “all that gear is so hot and bulky.”

-The meter he had been using for several months to check rotation was not a phase rotation meter but a motor rotation meter.
-He neglected to read the warning label, stating it was not to be used on live circuits.
+He also neglected to read the warning label on the motor rotation meter he was using, stating it was not to be used on live circuits.
 He checked the electrical rotation on the 480 volt generator, fully energized to get an accurate reading.
-He opened the electrical cabinet panel, connected the first two clips, but as he attempted to clip the third, the meter failed and blew a puff of carbon into the electrical gear.
+He opened the electrical cabinet panel, connected the first two clips, but when attempting to clip the third, the meter failed and blew a puff of carbon into the electrical gear.

 Life After Donnie's Arc Flash Explosion Accident

-Donnie started back to work in the office at the beginning of 2006.
-Today, he is closing in on his 22nd year with the same electrical contractor, Borrell Electric Company, where he was recently promoted to Service Department Manager.
-He and his wife also present workplace safety around the U.S. Since releasing Donnie’s Accident video, he has received emails from over 150 countries and 150,000 unique visitors.
+After two years of rehabilitation, Donnie was back to work in the office at the beginning of 2006 and has been with the same electrical contractor, Borrell Electric Company, for over 20 years.
+He and his wife also advocate for workplace safety around the U.S. through Donnie’s Accident video, serving as a popular safety training tool worldwide.

 Although Donnie’s injuries were electrical in nature, many professions rely on visual communication to warn of arc flash or LO/TO danger, whether you’re a plumber, a carpenter or a mason.
-Graphic Products specializes in both premade and custom arc flash labeling, best done with a thermal transfer systems, such as the DuraLabel Toro.
-As well as an arc flash guide developed by Graphic Product partner EasyPower, we have a guide specifically on arc flash labeling.
+Reliable equipment identification, electrical and arc flash safety labels are essential to effectively warn workers and visitors of fatal hazards.